Khalifa Haftar: Haftar government

-On September 23, 2021, Haftar temporarily withdrew his post from the command of the LNA for a potential run in the 2021 Libyan general election, which is due to take place December 23.
+On 23 September 2021, Haftar temporarily withdrew his post from the command of the LNA for a potential run in the 2021 Libyan general election, which was due to take place 23 December.
 Under Libyan law, officials must suspend their current work three months before participating in the election.
+The election has since been indefinitely postponed.

 Three civil lawsuits have been filed against Haftar in U.S. federal court, including suits accusing him of war crimes, torture, and other human rights violations.
 A suit against Haftar in the U.S. district court in Alexandria, Virginia was brought by families of victims in 2019; the plaintiffs contend that Haftar perpetrated war crimes, including the indiscriminate killing of civilians, during his military campaign backed by United Arab Emirates, Egypt and Russia.
 The suit is based on the Torture Victim Protection Act of 1991.
 Judge Leonie Brinkema rejected Haftar's motion to dismiss the suit in 2020.
+In 2022, the judge adopted default judgement against Haftar after he repeatedly failed to show up in court.
+On 12 April 2024, Brinkema terminated the lawsuits against Haftar, stating that she had no jurisdiction to preside over alleged war crimes in Libya.

-Field Marshal Khalifa Haftar has also been called a "Libyan oil magnate" by international press articles.
+Haftar has been called a "Libyan oil magnate" by international press articles.
 The Libyan National Army under his leadership has controlled the oil terminals of Ras Lanuf and Es Sider since 2015.
 It is estimated that Haftar's forces had protected the production of Libyan crude oil, sometimes through forceful and illegal means, at a level of at least 1 million barrels per day.
 Accordingly, Haftar's personal income is estimated to be about 450-500 million USD per month, if at least 5 million barrels per month are delivered.
 This sum was deemed sufficient to maintain his power base in the region.

+Allegations of war crimes and human rights violations

+Haftar and forces under his command have been repeatedly accused of committing war crimes and other human rights abuses during the Libyan conflicts.
+Reports by Human Rights Watch, Amnesty International, and The Guardian have documented incidents of indiscriminate attacks on civilians, torture, extrajudicial executions, and enforced disappearances in areas controlled by the Libyan National Army (LNA).

+International media investigations, including a 2023 report by Der Spiegel, also linked Haftar’s forces—particularly the Tariq Ben Zeyad Brigade—to abuses against migrants and refugees, including arbitrary detention, forced labour, and torture, in operations reportedly coordinated with European border control efforts.

+Several civil lawsuits were also filed against Haftar in the United States District Court for the Eastern District of Virginia under the Torture Victim Protection Act (TVPA), accusing him of responsibility for the killing of civilians and other war crimes in Libya.
+In 2022, a U.S. federal judge entered a default judgment against Haftar after he failed to appear in court, although the cases were later dismissed in April 2024 for lack of jurisdiction.